 3) Finding Elements

-In C++, the find function is used to find an element from the set.
-The find function enables fast search by value operation, and if the searched element is present in the set, it will return the value, else it returns the end iterator.
+In C++, the find method is employed to locate an element within the set.
+This function facilitates quick retrieval based on a specific value, and if the desired element exists in the set, it will provide the value; otherwise, it will return the end iterator.

 C++ Finding Elements Example

-Let us take an example to illustrate how to find elements in a set in C++.
+Let's consider an example to demonstrate how to locate elements within a set in C++.

 Example